koushik80/koushik80/README.md

 </div>

 - :keyboard: I believe in #SharingIsCaring.
 I'm here to share with you what I have learned, and I'm learning something new every day.

-- :briefcase: According to my tech skills, I'm looking for an internship place or an Azure Administrator/Junior Software Developer position.
+- :briefcase: Based on my technical skills, I am seeking roles such as Azure Administrator, System Specialist, or Junior Software Developer.
-- :handshake: I'm looking to collaborate with someone who is interested in Software Development, Clouds, Data Analytics & DevOps.
+- :handshake: I am seeking to collaborate with individuals who have an interest in Software Development, Cloud computing, Data Analytics, and DevOps.
-- :technologist: I ensure my skills are kept up to date within this rapidly changing industry.
-My current study domains are Azure Administration, Network Security, Azure Virtual Desktop, Azure Security Technologies, Azure Monitor, Azure Arc, M365, PaaS Services, Container Services, Windows Server 2019 Admin, Microservices(Node & React), Docker & Kubernetes, Testing etc.
+- :technologist: I make sure to continuously update my skills in this rapidly evolving industry.
+Currently, I am focusing on studying Azure Administration, Network Security, Azure Virtual Desktop, Azure Security Technologies, Azure Monitor, Azure Arc, M365, PaaS Services, Container Services, Windows Server 2019 Administration, Microservices (Node & React), Docker & Kubernetes, and Testing, among other areas.
-- :zap: In my free time when I'm not pushing codes, you'll find me enjoying time with my family, cooking, gardening, reading tech articles or listening to music.
+- :zap: During my free time, when I'm not coding or looking at screens, you'll find me enjoying moments with my family, cooking, gardening, reading tech articles, or listening to music.

 ---